When it comes to reputations of quality and style, Nike and Reebok couldn’t be further apart from each other.

 This isn’t the case with products like the Nike Women’s Renew Run Running Shoe, which is a flexible shoe with a convenient degree of support thanks to a well-padded outsole.
 This makes them somewhat similar to basketball shoes, but with the flexibility and shape of a running shoe to help your high-effort races and endurance runs much easier.

-Nike shoes are extremely difficult to gauge due to their popularity in the world of sneaker and premium running shoe collections, but most of their standard running shoes do tend to be on the low side.
+Nike shoes are extremely difficult to gauge due to their popularity in the world of sneakers and premium running shoe collections, but most of their standard running shoes do tend to be on the low side.

 This is much because of the synthetic materials and manufacturing standards, and while this is generally a detriment, it can lead many products to be quite inexpensive.